 Access to Education Records

 - Parents may request, at any time, an opportunity to inspect and review all education records that are collected, maintained, or used on their child.
-Requests may be oral or written and the district must respond within 45 days of receipt of a request.
+Requests must be written and the district must respond within 5 days of receipt of a request.